veilchen-web/veilchen/docs/api.rst

               delete(...)
               patch(...)

    Decorator to install a route to the current default application.
-See :meth:`Bottle.route` for details.
+See :meth:`Veilchen.route` for details.

 .. function:: error(...)

    Decorator to install an error handler to the current default application.
-See :meth:`Bottle.error` for details.
+See :meth:`Veilchen.error` for details.

 WSGI and HTTP Utilities